toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/Traffic_sign_classifier.md

 Image data shape = (32, 32, 3)

 Number of classes = 43

 Number of training examples = 34799

 Number of validation samples = 4410

 Number of testing samples = 12630

 ### Exploratory visualization
 After loading the data, some of its characteristics of are analyzed.
 The code is presented in [Traffic sign classifier algorithn](https://github.com/toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/blob/master/Traffic_Sign_Classifier.ipynb).
 First, the number of occurrences for each of the 43 traffic sign classes is shown in a bar graph plot.
 It can be seen that the number of samples per class presents a high variance, which may lead to higher accuracies for some traffic sign classes over the others.

-Then, the top least common traffic signs occurrances are shown, so the user can predict in which type of classes the classifier may have some problems.
+Then, the top least common traffic signs occurrances are shown, so the user can predict in which classes, the classifier may present problems.

 Finally, all the 43 classes are shown, in order of label from 0 to 43.

 ### Preprocessing
 A simple division over 255 for all the three layers (RGB) of each of the images is made.
-Other normalizations methos were tested (histogram equaliation), but showed poorer results than the division by 255.
-Posibly, the equalization was not correctly implemented.
-However, up to 96% accuracy in the validation test was reached, wich shows that this simple normalization work just fine.
+Other normalizations methods were tested (histogram equalization), but showed poorer results than the division by 255.
+Possibly, the equalization was not correctly implemented.
+However, up to 96% accuracy in the validation test was reached, which shows that this simple normalization work just fine.

-Also, the images were not greyscaled, because color is an important feature in the traffic signs recognition.
+Also, the images were **NOT** greyscaled, because **color is an important feature** in the traffic signs recognition.

 [0 ~ 255]  -->  [0 ~ 1]